This site is for general and professional educational purposes

 Mango, Mangifera indica, is one of the oldest and most important of tropical fruits.
 It was cultivated since before 4,000 B.C.
 It is a sacred tree in India.
 Indigenous to Southern Asia, it is now widely grown in all tropical and some subtropical areas.
 Mango is one of the few tropical plants that have been improved under cultivation and there are over 515 horticultural varieties grown.
 The tree is a handsome evergreen, reaching 90 ft. in height with small pink flowers in large panicles.
 The fruit is a fleshy drupe with a thick yellowish-red skin and a large seed.
 The size, shape, and quality mangos vary greatly.
 The lengths are 3-5 in.
 The pulp is orange, yellow or red and when ripe has a rich, aromatic flavor with a perfect blending of sweetness and acidity.
 Young and inferior fruits are often fibrous and unpleasantly acid.

-Mangos are of much greater importance among tropical fruits than apples are among temperate fruits, and they furnish food for at least one-fifth of the world’s inhabitants.
+Mangos are of much greater importance tropical climates than apples are in temperate zones.
+They furnish food for at least one-fifth of the world’s inhabitants.
 Most of the harvest is consumed fresh.
 They are also used in preserves, sauces, and salads and as chutney.
-They are also cooked, dried and canned.
+They may also be cooked, dried and canned.

 The related genus Spondias includes three species that furnish fruits often found in tropical markets.
 The Golden Apple, Otaheite Apple or Ambarella, Spondias cytherea, is native to the Society Islands and is cultivated in both hemispheres.
 Although inferior to the mango, it is consumed fresh, cooked and in sherbets and beverages.